RobertWilliamsCymro/learn-wagtail-static-website/README.md

 6. Creating site_settings app summary

-  Provides instructions for adding a logo and website name to the header and footer of every page in a Wagtail project.
-It involves creating a 'LogoSettings' model, setting up the logo and site name in the Wagtail admin UI, and integrating these elements into the `navigation.html` and `social_media.html` templates.
+  Provides instructions to create a new Wagtail app called `site_settings`.
+This allows you to add a logo and website name to the header and footer of every page in a Wagtail project.
+It involves creating in `models.py` both `SocialMediaLinks` and `LogoSettings` classes, setting up the logo and site name in the Wagtail admin UI, and integrating these elements into the`atlas/templates/common` folder as `navigation.html` and `social_media.html` templates.
 Changes require database migrations.

 [Go to Lesson 6 learnings](#6-custom-logo-and-website-name)